dwyl/PWA-Liveview/README.md

 },
 ```

-where "tailwind.configjs" sits next to "vite.config.js".
+and reads automatically the "tailwind.configjs" which sits next to "vite.config.js".

+> Note.
+We use `lightningCSS` for further optimze the CSS and `autoprefixer` is built in (if "-weebkit" for flex/grid or "-moz" for transitions are needed).

 #### Client Env